Christmas Wonders of Iceland Group Adventure - Big Group Adventure

 There will most probably be a mix of solo travelers, couples, and small groups of friends and family.

-The luggage restrictions on guided group tours 3 days and longer are as follows:
+The luggage restrictions on this guided group tour are as follows:

 • 1 suitcase or large bag per person for clothes and overnight items